Canon 1D X Mark II vs Olympus E-PL9

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D X Mark II and the Olympus E-PL9?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS-1D X Mark II: